-When you have decided on seating arrangements, give each child a reading booklet and a question booklet and make sure they have the resources they need.
+When you have decided on seating arrangements, give each child the reading booklet The Netherlands and a question booklet and make sure they have the resources they need.
 Ask the children to write their names in the space provided on the front cover of the question booklet, and introduce the test in your own words, making sure you cover the points outlined in the introduction below.
 To ensure that the testing is carried out in a standard way in all schools, it is important that your introduction does not exceed the information set out below.